 This mistake is all too common.
 Unfortunately, many freelancers and entrepreneurs don’t want to go the extra mile when working for a client.
 They do the bare minimum and fail to see the client as a potential contact.
 Most clients want familiarity and a writer they can trust.
 Approach your interviews with this in mind.

 Build a relationship, and good things will come.
-Inc.com recommends to “Give as much as you expect to get,” and I personally love that suggestion (and wholeheartedly endorse it).
+Inc. recommends to “give as much as you expect to get from every relationship,” and I personally love that suggestion (and wholeheartedly endorse it).

-You’ll have to develop skills outside of writing in order to take your online writing business to the next level.
+Now you know what might be holding your online writing business back, it’s time to develop some new skills.
 Bring in a personality that is as organized as it is professional.
 Soon, you’ll realize that the best clients will be looking for you.
 Never be afraid to give an extra 10, 20 or 50 percent if it means impressing your clients.
 And make sure your websites, emails and social media are error-free.
 At the same time, know the boundaries of your business and have open conversations when things aren’t lining up.